![]() ®

 Excerpted from this August 31, 2008 forum post: "Compression test numbers, yours vs. book value"

-In typically inane forum fashion, sohc4.net extemporaneously proposes a fatuous concept, while ignoring what the industry has known for almost sixty years.
-Telling the reader that his engine tests low on compression because Honda's published numbers are derived using a tool no one has access to is ignorant.
+In typically inane forum fashion--and I cannot find words harsh enough--sohc4.net extemporaneously proposes a fatuous concept, while ignoring what the industry has known forever.
+Telling the reader that his vintage Honda engine tests low on compression because Honda's published numbers are derived using a tool no one has access to is stupid.
+Just plain stupid.
 That is not why the test results are low.
-They are low because Honda used soft valves for many years, and this combined with fifty years of cylinder wear has resulted in typically low compression.
-Due to the soft valves alone, by 10,000-15,000 miles you can expect an almost 25 percent loss in cylinder compression in virtually any Honda four-stroke first introduced up to about 1980.
+They are low because Honda used soft valves, and this combined with fifty years of cylinder wear has resulted in typically low compression.
+Due to the soft valves alone, by 10,000-15,000 miles you can expect an almost 25 percent loss in cylinder compression in virtually any Honda four-stroke first introduced up to the mid 1980s.
 This includes the singles, twins, and of course the fours.
-The V4s introduced in 1982 are an exception, as are many post-1980 designs, including the 400 and 450 SOHC twins.
+The V4s introduced in 1982 are an exception, as are many post-1980 designs.
 Every experienced Honda mechanic knows about Honda's soft valve issue.
 Yet somehow this fact most basic to vintage Hondas and so crucial to their ownership has escaped the forum "experts".

 |